kshitijnbisen/asset_tracker/README.md

 We can begin by creating and applying migrations to our database.
 Since we don’t have any actual data yet, this will simply set up the initial database structure:

-cd ~/myproject
+'''cd ~/myproject
 python manage.py makemigrations
-python manage.py migrate
+python manage.py migrate'''

 After creating the database structure, we can create an administrative account by typing:

-python manage.py createsuperuser
+'''python manage.py createsuperuser'''

 You will be asked to select a first_name,last_name provide an email address, and choose and confirm a password for the account.

 Once you have an admin account set up, you can test that your database is performing correctly by starting up the Django development server:

-python manage.py runserver 0.0.0.0:8000
+'''python manage.py runserver 0.0.0.0:8000'''

 In your web browser, visit your server’s domain name or IP address followed by :8000 to reach default Django root page: